 These are just some of the most effective blog promotion methods.

-However, if you want your poetry to be recognized, you can never stop promoting.
-This means that you must promote your blog every way that you can.
+However, if you want your poetry to be recognized, don’t forget to keep promoting your blog every way that you can.

 Include social media share buttons on your blog so that your readers can share your work with their friends.
 Also, invite everyone in your email contacts to visit your blog, and add your blog link to your email signature.